jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 jumped to 18%.

 *Figure 18.
 Security program maturity.*
-A bar chart showing the distribution of responses regarding the maturity of security programs.
-The most common types are Semi-Formal and Informal.
+A bar chart showing the distribution of responses regarding the maturity of security programs: No Cyber Security Program, Informal, Semi-Formal, Intelligence Driven, and Formal.

 ### Cyber Attack and Breach Response Plans
 Cyber attack and breach event response plans are critical for ensuring organizational focus and resilience during a cyber security event.